✏️ Updated on 4th January 2023

 Over the last 18 years, celebrations for this important surfing holiday have grown massively.
 The number of celebrations have increased over the years to 200+ events in more than 30 countries with over one million participants.
 The celebrations often involve a mixture of surfing, friendly barbecues, film screenings but most importantly beach tidy-ups.

 They’re also a great opportunity to head down to the coast with friends and or family to enjoy a slice of the weekend together.
-This year is a bit different to most with the COVID-19 pandemic, but hoping 2021 will have lots more participation in the events that are happening.
+Last year was a bit different with the COVID-19 pandemic, but hoping 2021 will have lots more participation in the events that are happening.

 2. When is International Surfing Day, 2023?